-In case that you are new in computer vision our recommendation is to start with SimpleCV or OpenCV.
+In case that you are new in computer vision, you might want to start with OpenCV.
 These libraries consist of ready to use fundamental/basic programs for image processing and basic object recognition.

 - Computer Vision: Algorithms and Applications – https://szeliski.org/Book/

 - Redmon, Joseph, Santosh Divvala, Ross Girshick, and Ali Farhadi.
 “You only look once: Unified, real-time object detection.”
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 779-788.
 2016

 - https://enlyft.com/tech/ , https://stackshare.io/feed, https://discovery.hgdata.com/

 — — —

 We put a lot of effort in the content creation in our blog.
 Multiple information sources are used, we do our own analysis and always double check what we have written down.
 However, it is still possible that factual or other mistakes occur.
 If you choose to use what is written on our blog in your own business or personal activities, you do so at your own risk.
 Be aware that Perelik Soft Ltd. is not liable for any direct or indirect damages you may suffer regarding the use of the content of our blog.